pauljickling/notes/algorithms/recursion.md

 ### Example: a factorial function

-Here's an example of a factorial function written in Javascript using recursion.
+Here's an example of a factorial function written in JavaScript using recursion.

 ```
 function factorial(x) {